Travis Property Tax Guide

 • How much does it cost to apply for a homestead exemption in Travis County?

-• There is no cost for a homestead exemption application.
+• There is no fee to apply for a Travis County homestead exemption.

 • If my house is valued at $500K in Travis County, how much would a homestead exemption save on property taxes?